BloomTech-Labs/forest-fire-watch-fe/README.md

 ### SMS notification alerts via Twilio API

 Users can subscribe to SMS alerts.
 These alerts tell them the name of the closest fire and how many fires are within a given distance (user defined) from the saved locations.
 We send these alerts using the Twilio API.
+Notifications are re-sent every 6 hours using CRON scheduler.

 <p align="center">
 <img src="./twilio_notifications.gif" alt="Twilio notifications" width="300" height="600">